AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Error when viewing items in Home Worklist**

-*Home*
+*[!UICONTROL Home]*

-When a user is viewing their Home Worklist and clicks on an item in the Approvals I've Submitted section, the page displays the following error:
+When a user is viewing their [!UICONTROL Home Work List] and clicks on an item in the [!UICONTROL Approvals I've Submitted] section, the page displays the following error:

-"An error has occurred and we are working to resolve the issue.
-To continue with your work, try refreshing this browser page."
+"[!UICONTROL An error has occurred and we are working to resolve the issue.
+To continue with your work, try refreshing this browser page.]"

-If the user refreshes the page, then clicks on any item in the Worklist, the error appears.
-The issue no longer affects only items in the Approvals I've Submitted section.
+If the user refreshes the page, then clicks on any item in the [!UICONTROL Work List], the error appears.
+The issue no longer affects only items in the [!UICONTROL Approvals I've Submitted] section.

 **Custom section on an object includes results not in that object**